aceline0/ECS-171---Group-Project/README.md

 Coded and wrote the documentation of the data exploration and processing step, contributed ideas on and coded how to increase/decrease the complexity of the model, and coded the fitting graph.
 * **Javier Sande (Code contribution to processing, Logistic Regression and KNN)**\
 Coded the training of the first model and the optimization and visualization methods in the first model and KNN.
 Gave and implemented suggestions on how to optimize the results by tuning parameters.
 Gave suggestions on the interpretation of the results and how they might be applied to the next steps.
+* **Aske Nord Raahauge (Writing, code contribution to Naive Bayes)**\
+Wrote initial preprocessing of data & performed bugfixing on Naive Bayes in order to make it work, also cleaned it up and added assets.
+Made seperate preprocessor for easy running of all models.
+Got github initially up and running with code, data and writeup.

 # References
 * https://stackoverflow.com/questions/55104819/display-count-on-top-of-seaborn-barplot